-- 1.1 Each captain shall nominate 11 players in writing prior to the toss taking place to either of the two appointed umpires.
-No player (member of the playing eleven) may be changed after the nomination without the consent of the opposing captain. - 1.2 The captains must notify the umpires and the opposing captain of the age group of all players participating in an adult match who are in the under 19 age group or younger, even if the player is not a fast bowler.
+- 1.1.
+Each captain shall nominate 11 players in writing prior to the toss taking place to either of the two appointed umpires.
+No player (member of the playing eleven) may be changed after the nomination without the consent of the opposing captain. - 1.2.
+The captains must notify the umpires and the opposing captain of the age group of all players participating in an adult match who are in the under 19 age group or younger, even if the player is not a fast bowler.
 This requirement also covers any young player taking the field as a substitute fielder.
 The captains must also make sure that they are aware of all the restrictions and safety measures relating to these junior players as reflected in the By-Laws and General Regulations.
-Refer to Annexure B for Bowling Directives pertaining to underage players. - 1.3 Every batter (regardless of age, skill or ability) WILL wear a helmet when facing a fast bowler.
+Refer to Annexure B for Bowling Directives pertaining to underage players. - 1.3.
+Every batter (regardless of age, skill or ability) WILL wear a helmet when facing a fast bowler.
 A helmet may be dispensed with, for players 19 years and older, when a spin bowler is operating.
 For all players under the age of 19 years, a helmet will be worn at all times by the batters.
-(For simplicity, a bowler is defined as a fast bowler if the wicket-keeper is not standing up to the stumps when he is bowling.) - 1.4 All wicketkeepers (regardless of age, skill or ability) WILL wear a helmet when standing up to the wickets.
-Fielders fielding close to the batter WILL also wear a helmet. - 1.5 Any player coming onto the field of play as a substitute or bringing drinks and equipment, will be dressed in appropriate attire.
+(For simplicity, a bowler is defined as a fast bowler if the wicket-keeper is not standing up to the stumps when he is bowling.) - 1.4.
+All wicketkeepers (regardless of age, skill or ability) WILL wear a helmet when standing up to the wickets.
+Fielders fielding close to the batter WILL also wear a helmet. - 1.5.
+Any player coming onto the field of play as a substitute or bringing drinks and equipment, will be dressed in appropriate attire.
 This shall include long white pants, white closed shoes and white shirt with a bib.
-If a bib is not available, the player will wear a differently coloured top (this includes when such a player is off the field and near the boundary) - 1.6 Replacement players will inherit any sanctions or dismissals from the player they replaced.
+If a bib is not available, the player will wear a differently coloured top (this includes when such a player is off the field and near the boundary) - 1.6.
+Replacement players will inherit any sanctions or dismissals from the player they replaced.

-1.7 Captain
+1.7.
+Captain

-- 1.7.1 If at any time the captain is not available, a deputy shall act for him. - 1.7.2 If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
-A Coach and/or Manager, as well as a member of the Club's Executive Committee, shall constitute as being associated with that team. - 1.7.3 At any time after the nomination of the players, only a nominated player can act as deputy in discharging the duties and responsibilities of the captain as stated in these Playing Conditions, including at the toss.
+- 1.7.1.
+If at any time the captain is not available, a deputy shall act for him. - 1.7.2.
+If a captain is not available to nominate the players, then any person associated with that team may act as his deputy to do so.
+A Coach and/or Manager, as well as a member of the Club's Executive Committee, shall constitute as being associated with that team.